eldarlrd/eldarlrd/readme.txt

 I'm interested in various fields such as Software Engineering, Hardware Engineering, Database Structures, Artificial Intelligence, Neural Networks and the Linux Kernel.

-I'm currently learning how to do all of those using languages like Java, JavaScript, Python, C++, PHP and EDA software like KiCAD.
-I write using VS Code.
+I'm currently learning how to code in HTML+CSS, JavaScript, Python, C, C++, C# and Java.
+I type using VS Code and I build on KiCAD.

 Just using this place as a personal repo for projects.